-A malicious application can read notifications sent by the operating system or other applications, which may contain sensitive data such as one-time authentication codes sent over SMS, email, or other mediums.
-A malicious application can also dismiss notifications to prevent the user from noticing that the notifications arrived and can trigger action buttons contained within notifications.
+Adversaries may collect data within notifications sent by the operating system or other applications.
+Notifications may contain sensitive data such as one-time authentication codes sent over SMS, email, or other mediums.
+In the case of Credential Access, adversaries may attempt to intercept one-time code sent to the device.
+Adversaries can also dismiss notifications to prevent the user from noticing that the notification has arrived and can trigger action buttons contained within notifications.

 |M1013||Application Developer Guidance||